martinsumner/leveled/docs/INTRO.md

 The purchase costs of disk though, do not accurately reflect the running costs of disks - because disks fail, and fail often.
 Also the hardware choices made by the NHS for the Spine programme, do not necessarily reflect the generic industry choices and costs.

-To get an up-to-date objective measure of the overall exists are, assuming data centres are run with a high degree of efficiency and savings of scale - the price list for Amazon EC2 instances can assist, by directly comparing the current prices of different instances.
+To get an up-to-date and objective measure of what the overall costs are, the Amazon price list can assist if we assume their data centres are managed with a high-degree of efficiency due to their scale.
+Assumptions on the costs of individual components can be made by examining differences between specific instance prices.

 As at 26th January 2017, the [on-demand instance pricing](https://aws.amazon.com/ec2/pricing/on-demand/) for servers is:

 - c4.4xlarge - 16 CPU, 30 GB RAM, EBS only - $0.796

-- r4.xlarge  - 4 CPU, 30GB RAM, EBS only - $0.266
+- r4.xlarge  - 4 CPU, 30 GB RAM, EBS only - $0.266

 - r4.4xlarge - 16 CPU, 122 GB RAM, EBS only - $1.064